 - Stir with a spatula to get the ingredients well-mixed.
-The dough will be very stiff.
+The dough will be very stiff, but don't worry -- the apples will express juices as they bake.
 Add the apples and the walnuts and mix well.

 - Pour the batter into an 8-inch oiled and floured square pan (or use a round cake pan if that's what you have).
 To make the cake easier to unmold, line the pan with parchment paper or aluminum foil and then oil and flour.
-I didn't, and trust me, unmolding this cake from the pan was a small battle.
+(The first time I baked this cake years ago, I didn't take that extra step and unmolding this cake from the pan was a small battle.)

 - Bake in a preheated 350-degree oven for 40 minutes or until a toothpick inserted in the center comes out clean.

 - Cool on a rack for at least 10 minutes.
 Unmold and continue cooling.